 6.3.3.2 TTCN-3 test architecture

 This clause illustrates how to implement the abstract test architecture presented in clause 6.3.3.1 in a functional test environment.
 There are many possibilities to implement this abstract test architecture using different types of programming languages and test devices.
-This oneM2M testing framework uses TTCN-3 being a standardized testing methodology including a standardized testing language [i.4], which is fully compliant with the ISO/IEC 9646 [i.2] abstract test methodology.
+This oneM2M testing framework uses TTCN-3 being a standardized testing methodology including a standardized testing language [b-ETSI ES 201 873-1], which is fully compliant with the ISO/IEC 9646 [b-ISO/IEC 9646] abstract test methodology.